vimich/vimich.github.io/README.md

     needs: [job1, job2]
 ```

 **Task: Add a job that first checkouts the code, sets up `Node.js`, installs dependencies, and automatically runs all tests using the command `npm test` before deploying.
 Make sure that we don't deploy if any test fails.
-Verify that both your jobs are running successfully by checking your `Actions` page.**
+Verify that both your jobs are running successfully by checking the workflow your `Actions` page.**

 **Discussion point: What are the benefits of adding this step to our workflow?**

 Ever heard about linting before?
 Well, linting is what makes your code readable, less dependent on who wrote the code, and generally prettier to look at.
+If you want to learn more about why you should lint, check out [this](https://www.perforce.com/blog/qac/what-lint-code-and-why-linting-important) blogpost.

 ```yaml
       - name: Run typescript lint and format check